hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/7- Terraform Commands.md

 sync terraform with the real-world infrastructure (it will only update the state file NOT the infrastructure)

-the command "terraform refresh" is called automatically with "terraform plan" and "terraform apply" command
+the command `terraform refresh` is called automatically with `terraform plan` and `terraform apply` command

 ```bash